ljsinclair/featurebase-docs/docs/concepts/concept-bitmaps-bit-slice.md

 ### Step 2 - Bit slicing the integer values

-Bit slicing converts each binary value into an array of bits.
+Bit slicing adds a column for each power of 2.

 ```
 | id | 32768 | 16384 | 8192 | 4096 | 2048 | 1024 | 512 | 256 | 128 | 64 | 32 | 16 | 8 | 4 | 2 | 1 |